salomonMuriel/resources/README.md

 These are mostly for my own reference.
 In case you read them and wonder 'why isn't X here?',  the answer is probably one of 2:
 1. I don't know it exists.
 Please tell me about it!
 2. It's very common/widespread and I don't think it needs mentioning.
-Yes, I know Pandas/Postgres/NextJS/Scikit-Learn/etc exist and I love them.

 Also, reminder for myself: Read the documentation first, second and last!